State Department Bets $150M On Zipline Drones As Trump Replaces Traditional Aid With American Tech

 DroneXL’s Take

-This contract exposes a fundamental shift in how Washington deploys technology abroad – and it’s already causing friction in the foreign aid establishment.
+This contract exposes a fundamental shift in how Washington deploys technology abroad – and it validates a model the drone industry should watch closely.

 When Rubio canceled 83% of USAID programs in March 2025, critics warned of humanitarian catastrophe.
 But the State Department just demonstrated something the old aid model rarely achieved: forcing recipient governments to invest their own resources because the technology actually delivers measurable value.